 - Medications and natural protocols that act like bandaids (ones I do and don’t recommend)

-- Easy, starting point protocols that help 50 percent of people get more sleep, in just a few days
+- Easy starting point protocols that can help 50 percent of people get more sleep in just a few days

-- Deeper protocols that help 80 percent of my clients get more sleep
+- Deeper protocols that have helped 80 percent of my clients get more sleep

 - Extra deep ideas for the special 20 percent circumstance situations